-The serial ports are RS232 asynchronous communication ports with 16C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.
+The serial ports are asynchronous communication ports with 16C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.

-Connecting an External Serial Port
+Connecting External Serial Ports

 Your COM port may come mounted on a card-edge bracket.
-Install the card-edge bracket to an available slot at the rear of the system chassis then insert the serial port cable to the COM 2 connector.
-Make sure the colored stripe on the ribbon cable is aligned with pin 1 of the COM 2 connector.
+Install the card-edge bracket to an available slot at the rear of the system chassis then insert the serial port cable to the COM connector.
+Make sure the colored stripe on the ribbon cable is aligned with pin 1 of the COM connector.

-Configure the serial ports in the Integrated Peripherals submenu ("Super IO Configuration" section) of the BIOS.
+Configure the serial ports in the Advanced menu ("Super IO Configuration" submenu) of the BIOS.
 Refer to chapter 3 for more information.